prisma/prisma-examples/.github/readmes/typescript/_setup-2_script.md

 You can now open [Prisma Studio](https://github.com/prisma/studio), open your browsers and navigate to the the URL displayed by the CLI output (typically at [`http://localhost:5555`](http://localhost:5555)).

-You can also use the [SQLite Browser](https://sqlitebrowser.org/) to view and edit your data in the `./prisma/dev.db` file that was created when you ran `prisma2 dev`.

 <Details>
 <Summary><b>Alternative: </b>Connect to your own database</Summary>